Hurtak/clean-architecture/README.md

 ## TODOs

 -   src/3-use-cases/todos.ts USE CASE is importing DATA PROVIDER, but it is only type, so maybe it is fine?
+    -   update
+-   have type constuctor that does validation?
 -   tests?
 -   handle TODOs